-Northern Cardinal Trivia
+Cardinal Bird Trivia

 - These are dimorphic birds, and while the red males are instantly recognizable, the more camouflaged females are also lovely and elegant.
 Female cardinals are a soft, warm tan color with a bright orange bill and red edging to the wings and tail.
 Females may also show a red wash across the chest, though this varies between individuals.

-- Both male and female northern cardinals are adept songsters, and males in particular may sing year-round.
+- Both male and female northern cardinals are adept songsters, and males, in particular, may sing year-round.
 Females often sing while sitting on the nest, which may communicate the need for more food to their mates.
 Females also often have more elaborate songs than males.
 One cardinal may have more than a dozen song variations, and different geographic populations often have quite different songs.

 - Cardinal pairs remain together year-round and join with other northern cardinals to form large flocks in the winter, making a stunning sight when a large group of these birds is spotted in a snowy landscape.
 A flock of cardinals can be called a college, conclave, radiance, or Vatican.